paulcollett/food-truck-wp-plugin/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Display your Food Truck Location & Times anywhere on your WordPress website

 == Description ==

-A WordPress plugin built for the needs of Food Trucks & Mobile Vendors
+*A WordPress plugin built for the needs of Food Trucks & Mobile Vendors*

+Display your Food Truck Location & Times schedule anywhere on your WordPress website

+* Specifically designed schedule displays for Food Trucks
+* A variety of customizable layouts
-* Show a map with upcoming location markers
+* Interactive google map with upcoming location markers (customizable style)
-* Add in Special Event/Location names along with full address
+* Add in Special Event/Location names along with full addresses
-* Link to Google Maps with Directions
+* Links out to Google Maps with directions
-* Dynamic display with indicators to best show Today/Tomorrow & Upcoming Locations
+* Dynamic schedule display with indicators to best show Today/Tomorrow & Upcoming Locations
 * Widget Support - Quick add to site wide regions in your theme
-* Manage locations with ease using our Single Page App Interface (No page reloads to break your flow)
+* Fast Single Page App Interface for Quick schedule changes (No page reloads to break your flow)

 = Bug Submission, Support and Feature requests =

 We're actively working on this plugin and open to all issues & feedback:
 [https://github.com/paulcollett/food-truck-wp-plugin/issues](https://github.com/paulcollett/food-truck-wp-plugin/issues)
+or contact me directly via [https://paulcollett.com/](paulcollett.com)

 = Please Vote and Enjoy =
 Your votes really make a difference!
 Thanks.

 == Installation ==

-Add via your wp-admin's plugin page then "add new" then search for "Food Truck"
+Add though your wp-admin's plugin page, by clicking "add new" then searching for "Food Truck"

 or Manually,